About the Artist

 My paintings capture the landscape created by the continuous growth of industrial and transportation infrastructure.
-Through them I express my interests in both the act of perception and the ways humans interact with the natural world.
+Through them I express my interests in both the act of perception and the ways human beings interact with the natural world.

 Structures like freeways, container stacks, and shipping cranes are made for human convenience.
 The industrial landscape, crisscrossed with roads, power lines, and train tracks, grows in an unplanned way, and is full of surprises.
 It can resemble the natural landscape in its many-layered complexity.
 Also, although its existence and purpose is in conflict with nature, nature is still present in this environment.
 For example, trees planted next to the highway are put there as a windscreen and to hide the industrial view, but they are still just trees, ancient and complex life forms.
 Painting both its natural and man-made elements, I work to make this landscape visible in both its destructiveness and its beauty.

 I paint the landscape in motion, as we usually see it, from our cars.
 I work from photographs that I take from a moving vehicle.
 The image is filtered through the windshield, and then through a camera, before I paint it.
 Using a 500-year-old medium, oil painting, I faithfully reproduce halos and blurs that result from the camera’s inability to cope with motion and low light.
 In this way I contrast the natural process of eyesight, and the old process of painting, with newer, technological processes, just as nature and technology are contrasted in the landscape itself.